SoftUni-Internal/interactive-content/EN/06-Unit-Testing/01-Seven-Testing-Principles.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/07-Unit-Testing/EN/Java-OOP-Advanced-Unit-Testing-3-10-seven-testing-principles-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-There are **fundamental** testing principles which helps the testing teams to make the process of testing software more effective.
+There are seven **fundamental** testing principles that make the process of testing software more efficient.

-Lets see what is the concept behind testing:
+Let us see what the concept behind testing is:

-## 1.Testing is context depedent:
+## 1. Testing is context-dependent

-Different kind of sites are tested differently.
+Different kinds of sites must be tested differently.

-For example:
+**For example:**

-We can have different domains like **Banking**, **Marketing**, **Advertisement** and much more.
+We can have different domains like a **banking platform**,  a **marketing **,  or an **advertisement**, to name a few.

-Each of these domains will be tested differently based on their **requirements**, **functions**, **different techniques** and etc...
+Each of these domains will be tested differently based on their **requirements**, **functions**, **different techniques**, etc.

-The same goes for the software applications.
+The same goes for software applications.

-## 2.Exhaustive testing is impossible:
+## 2. Exhaustive testing is impossible

-Simply we cannot test everything.
+Put simply - we cannot test everything.

 We have almost **infinite** combinations of **input data**.

-Instead of this, we can test a **few combinations** based on **priority** using different techniques.
+Instead, we can test a **few combinations** based on **priority** using different techniques.

-Exhaustive testing will take unlimited efforts and most of those efforts are ineffective.
+Exhaustive testing will take unlimited efforts, and most of them are ineffective.

-It is recommended to test input data using different methods like **Boundary Value Analysis** or **Equivalence Partitioning**.
+It is widely endorsed to test input data using different methods like **Boundary Value Analysis** or **Equivalence Partitioning**.

-## 3.Defect Clustering:
+## 3. Defect Clustering

-Most of the defects that are found during **pre-release testing** are related to a small numbers of module.
+Most of the defects found during **pre-release testing** are related to a small number of modules.

-The reason behind is that the modules may be **too complex**.
+The reason is that the modules may be **too complex**.

-Coding related to such modules is complicated.
+Debugging such modules can be a complicated task.

-## 4.Early Testing:
+## 4. Early Testing

-The later a bug is found - the more it costs!
+The later a bug is found - the more it costs.

-The **costs** involved in fixing defects at the start of the projects are cheaper compared to those found during the later stages of testing.
+The **costs** involved in fixing defects at the start of a project are cheaper, compared to those found during the later stages of testing.

 [image assetsSrc="Unit-Testing-Example.png" /]

-## 5.Pesticide Paradox
+## 5. Pesticide Paradox

-The Pesticide Paradox in testing, states that repeating **the same tests** over and over again eventually will stop detecting new defects or bugs.
+The Pesticide Paradox states that repeating **the same tests** will eventually stop detecting new defects or bugs.

 We can overcome this problem by writing new tests and adding new test data.

-## 6.Testing shows presence of defects:
+## 6.Testing shows the presence of defects:

-It is important to understand that even **after testing** we cannot state that our product is **100% defect free**.
+It is crucial to understand that even **after testing**, we cannot state that our product is **100% defect-free**.

-However efficient testing techniques **reduces** the chance of undiscovered bugs/defects.
+However, efficient testing techniques **reduce** the chance of undiscovered bugs/defects.

-## 7.Absence-of-errors fallacy:
+## 7. Absence-Of-Errors Fallacy

-Sometimes our software is tested against wrong requirements.
+Sometimes our software is tested against the wrong requirements.

 Finding and fixing defects does not help when:

-- Our system built is unusable
+- The system built is practically unusable

-- When our software does not fulfill the users needs and expectations
+- When our software does not fulfill the user's needs and expectations

 [/slide]